 - Document the current on call owner for each service.

+After week one, you can deepen the inventory by adding cost attribution, current IaC coverage, and risk severity.
+This helps prioritize which services move early and which should wait.
 A complete inventory does not need to be perfect.
 It needs to be current enough to design a plan that you can rehearse and execute without surprises.
 This is the baseline that makes a US to EU cloud migration predictable.

+Include non obvious assets such as CI runners, logging sinks, and third party monitoring accounts.
+These often hold keys or data flows that break when network topology changes.
+If you migrate workloads but leave build and monitoring systems in the old region, you will keep data residency risk.
 Capture data classification at a simple level even if you do not have a full taxonomy.
 Mark personal data, financial data, and operational telemetry.
 This makes it easier to decide what must move first and what can move later.
 It also speeds up legal and compliance review when questions appear.

 The inventory should live in one place with a clear owner.
 If ownership is unclear, updates stop and the data goes stale.
 Assign someone to maintain it during the migration window and schedule short reviews after each migration wave.